Ta0uf19/tinyframwork/README.md

 # Documentation

-TinyPHP is very similar in it's architecture to Laravel and will likely look very familiar to you if you already have experince with CodeIgniter.
+TinyPHP is very similar in it's architecture to Laravel and will likely look very familiar to you if you already have experince with it.
 However remember that TinyPHP is a tiny framework and does not include a lot of the functionality that comes with Laravel.